multicatch/multicatch/README.md

 ## Some projects of mine

+*Note: In some of the older project my name can be set as SudoWaster - this is my old GitHub's name.*

 ### Java/JEE

 * [NuciferaChat](https://github.com/multicatch/Nucifera-Chat) - my attempt at making my custom chat server in JEE with my custom encryption, tested to be working on Glassfish.